SMX-2022-2024/02-installacio-docker/files/teo-docker-00-ajuda-de-les-comandes-docker.md

   prune       Remove all unused networks rm          Remove one or more networks

-Run 'docker network COMMAND --help' for more information on a command. profe@docker-sxm:~$ _
+Run 'docker network COMMAND' for more information on a command. profe@docker-sxm:~$ _
 ```